 This course introduces the student to principles, theories and concepts of caring for children and their families in a multicultural society.
-Students will study the effects of acute and chronic illness on growth and development and family dynamics.
-A key focus on this course is on health promotion, maintenance, and restoration.
+Students study the effects of acute and chronic illness on growth and development and family dynamics.
+A key focus of this course is on health promotion, maintenance, and restoration.
 Integrated throughout this course is an overview of the common standards of parent/child health goals.
-Elements of evidence based practice and available sources of informatics will be utilized in planning and implementing the interdisciplinary plan of care.
-Students participate in discussions related to laws governing pediatric nursing practice as well as discuss the legal aspects of practice.
-The students will engage in health teaching and counseling in various pediatric settings.
+Elements of evidence-based practice and available sources of informatics will be utilized in planning and implementing the interdisciplinary plan of care.
+Students participate in discussions related to laws governing pediatric nursing practice as well as the legal aspects of practice.
+Students engage in health teaching and counseling in various pediatric settings.
 Learning opportunities are presented in the classroom, simulation, and in supervised clinical experiences.